System and Science

 Frequently Asked Questions (FAQs)

-Design science focuses on creating and designing systems or tools to achieve specific goals.
+Design science focuses on creating and improving man-made systems to solve real-world problems.

-RAM temporarily stores data and instructions used by the CPU for faster processing.
+RAM is temporary memory that stores data and instructions currently being used by the computer.

-The motherboard connects all components of a computer and allows them to communicate.
+The motherboard connects all parts of the computer and allows them to communicate with each other.